Entropy of embedded surfaces in quasi-fuchsian manifolds: Introduction

+This Theorem implies Theorem \ref{th - main fuchsian} only for negatively curved embedded disks but not in its full generality.
+Indeed, when $\G$ is Fuchsian, and $\Sigma/\G$ has the same length spectrum as $Hyp^3/\G$ it follows directly by the work of J-P Otal \cite{otal1990spectre} that $\Sigma =\Hyp^2/\G$.
+However, using the fact that $\Sigma$ is embedded in $\Hyp^3$ we will be able to prove without the Fuchsian hypothesis that if the two length spectrum are equal then $\Sigma$ is totally geodesic, and therefore we obtain the following corollary of Theorem \ref{th - main qf}: \begin{Corollaire} Under the assumptions of Theorem \ref{th - main qf} we have

+with equality if and only if $\G$ is fuchsian and $\Sigma$ is the totally geodesic hyperbolic plane, preserved by $\G$. \end{Corollaire}

+The proof of this corollary raises the following question generalizing this result: if a quasi-Fuchsian manifold has the same length spectrum as a negatively curved surface, does it implie that it is in fact Fuchsian ?
+We answer this question using a well known result pf Y. Benoist, showing the following theorem

+\begin{theorem} Let $M$ be a quasi-Fuchsian manifold and $\Sigma$ a hyperbolic (in the sense that it has constant curvature equal $-1$) surface.
+Suppose that $M$ and $\Sigma$ have proportional length spectrum (ie. there exists $k\in \R^+$ such that for all $\g \in \G, \, \ell_M(\g)=k \ell_\Sigma(\g)$), then $M$ is Fuchsian and $\Sigma$ is isometric to the totally geodesic surface in $M$. \end{theorem}

-with equality if and only if $\G$ is fuchsian and $\Sigma$ is the totally geodesic hyperbolic plane, preserved by $\G$. \end{Corollaire} Theorem \ref{th - main qf} has to be compared to results obtained by G. Knieper who compared entropy for two different metrics on the same manifolds and our proof of Theorem \ref{th - main qf} follows his paper \cite{knieper1995volume}.
+Theorem \ref{th - main qf} has to be compared to results obtained by G. Knieper who compared entropy for two different metrics on the same manifolds and our proof of Theorem \ref{th - main qf} follows his paper \cite{knieper1995volume}.
 As in his paper, we obtain that the intersection is larger than $1$ as soon as $\G$ is not Fuchsian.

 It is also related to the work of M. Bridgeman and E. Taylor \cite{bridgeman2000length}, indeed we answer by the negative to Question 2 of their paper.
 And finally, we can see our work as an extension of U. Hamenstadt's paper \cite{hamenstadt2002ergodic}, where she compared the geodesic intersection between the boundary of convex hull and $\Hyp^3$ for quasi-Fuchsian manifolds.